Get 80% off your plan for your first 6 months.*

 • Passport number (for overseas workers only)

-• Student or postgraduate loan information
+• Student or postgraduate loan details

 • Current tax year income from other jobs, pensions, or benefits